 Class of 2017

-- Areas of Study: International Economics; Poverty Studies; Glynn Family Honors Program
+- Areas of Study: International Economics (Spanish Concentration); Poverty Studies; Glynn Family Honors Program

 - Hometown: Huntington, NY

-During her time at Notre Dame, Amanda has enjoyed learning how business can promote social good.
-Through her Social Justice summer internship with the Women’s Microfinance Initiative in Buyobo, Uganda, Amanda was able to work in the loan program and interview borrowers to observe the relationship between small microloans, women’s empowerment, and community development.
-Amanda is also interested in microfinance at the local level, and serves as the vice president of credit for the Jubilee Initiative for Financial Inclusion (JIFFI).
-JIFFI is a non-profit 501c3 organization, which hopes to combat poverty in South Bend by offering small “emergency” loans to members of the community at lower interest rates than those of predatory pay-day lenders.
+During her time at Notre Dame, Amanda enjoyed learning how business can promote social good.
+Through her Social Justice summer internship with the Women’s Microfinance Initiative in Buyobo, Uganda, Amanda observed the relationship between small microloans, women’s empowerment, and community development as she worked in the loan program and interviewed borrowers.
+At the local level, she served as the vice president of credit for the Jubilee Initiative for Financial Inclusion (JIFFI).
+JIFFI is a nonprofit 501c3 organization, which hopes to combat poverty in South Bend by offering small “emergency” loans to members of the community at lower interest rates than those of predatory payday lenders.

-Amanda serves as co-president of Building Tomorrow, an organization focused on providing access to universal primary education, particularly in Uganda.
-She helped to start Notre Dame’s Impact Investing club, Unleashed, where she serves as the vice president.
-In addition, Amanda is also a member of the Notre Dame Triathlon Club team and volunteers at Saint Margaret’s House in South Bend.
+Amanda served as co-president of Building Tomorrow, an organization focused on providing access to universal primary education, particularly in Uganda.
+She helped start Notre Dame’s impact investing club, Unleashed, where she served as the vice president.
+Amanda was a member of the Notre Dame Triathlon Club team and volunteered at Saint Margaret’s House in South Bend.
+She is a member of the Spanish Honor Society and Economics Honor Society.

 - Areas of Study: Accounting; Economics